BigelowLab/2025-sea-change-semester-R-labs/3_Make-DaRTS-data-R-friendly.md

 This is the type of spreadsheet David will share with you after each cruise.

-- What are the strengths of this excel file?
+- What are the strengths of this Excel file?
 - What do you see as some weaknesses of it?
 - Could you load this sheet into R as-is?